chaosape/chaosape.github.com/vitae.md

 [Isabelle Theorem Prover](https://isabelle.in.tum.de/) that permits formal reasoning about C programs.
-This work contributed to a simulation where an unmanned vehicle remained on mission despite loosing signficant software functionality due to cyber attack.
+This work contributed to a simulation where an unmanned vehicle remained on mission despite losing significant software functionality due to cyber attack.
 The results of our work were [presented](http://mys5.org/Proceedings/2017/Day_3/2017-S5-Day3_1345_SoI_Task-Service_Planning_Group_Backes.pdf) at [S5](http://mys5.org).
 Our success during the Summer of Innovation